PeshekDotDev/authentik/website/docs/add-secure-apps/providers/saml/index.md

 The **Single Logout Service URL** is the service provider's endpoint to which authentik sends logout requests.
 If you want to enable [SAML IDP-initiated single logout](./IDP-initiated-single-logout.md), this field is required.

-1. In your SAML provider, set the **SLS URL** field to your service provider's logout endpoint
+1. In your SAML provider, set the **SLS URL** field to your service provider's logout endpoint.
 2. Choose the appropriate **SLS Binding**:
     - **Redirect** - Uses HTTP redirects (front-channel only)
     - **POST** - Supports both front-channel and back-channel